vbakke/QlikSenseWebsocketConnectivityTester/README.md

 Or you may use the dummy Websocket Test Server in `./src/wstestserver`, using `node src-testserver\ws-testserver.js`

 ## This fork
-I have ripped out the enigma.js and replaced it with a bare bone W3CWebSocket to be able to catch terminations.
+I have ripped out the enigma.js and replaced it with a bare bone W3CWebSocket to be able to catch improper terminations.

+Unexcpected terminations are normally the reason for running this tool. :)